Menu

 • only use ATMs in banks and shopping centres

-• make sure your hotel room is locked at all times, including when you're in it
+• make sure your hotel room is locked at all times, including when you're inside

 • pay close attention to your personal belongings, especially in crowded areas